llGaetanll/rice/README.md

 ## nvim

-- [ ] Sync open file with NERDTree
-  - Current solution is commented out and does not work
-  - I cannot get this to work, it is really hard for some reason
-- [ ] Better git diff support
+- [ ] Git diff support?
-- Spell/Grammar check in comments/certain file formats
-  - [x] Latex
-  - [x] Markdown
+- More autocomplete
-  - [ ] Any programming language comments
+  - [ ] Latex/Markdown keybinds for italicizing, bolding, underlining...
-    - I don't know if this is actually possible, maybe with LSP?
+    - Not sure if this is possible?
-- More syntax autocomplete
-  - [ ] Latex autoclosing tags
-  - [ ] Markdown
-- [ ] Switch from CoC to Native LSP support?
-  - This looks interesting, but looks like a lot of work.

 ## lf